 Include holiday work expectations in your job description so that new hires understand what they will be expected to do during holidays and you can hold them accountable.
 You might also sweeten the deal with holiday pay.

 Writing out the schedule will also help you determine if you need to hire seasonal staff for additional support.
 Don’t be surprised if this is the case.
-In 2021, retailers made 669,800* seasonal hires.
+In 2022, retailers made 390,000 seasonal hires.

 Holiday Marketing

 In fact, Google Analytics found that 74% of modern consumers plan ahead for the holidays, using Google searches, social media, and online marketplaces to search for inspiration and research products and gift ideas.
-We recommend starting to roll out gift ideas and soft holiday marketing campaigns starting in October so you are ready with resources as your customers start searching.
+I recommend starting to roll out gift ideas and soft holiday marketing campaigns starting in early October so you are ready with resources as your customers start searching.

-In terms of how you should reach people, email marketing is going to be your champion.
+In terms of how you should reach people, email marketing is still going to be your champion.
 Consumers prefer to receive marketing materials via email with fewer than 10% preferring SMS.
 You should also update your website to include holiday marketing materials, such as gift guides, promotions, holiday-themed landing pages.

 Get more holiday marketing inspiration with these resources:

-- Black Friday Marketing Strategy: 26 Ideas to Drive Sales
+- Black Friday Marketing Strategy: Ideas to Drive Sales

-- 2023 Cyber Monday Strategies & Marketing Tips for Small Businesses
+- Cyber Monday Strategies & Marketing Tips for Small Businesses

 - 2023 Back-to-School Marketing Ideas & Trends for Retailers